OctopusDeploy/blog/blog/2022-q3/devops-versus-sdlc/index.md

 ## Summary

-When you think of the software development lifecycle now, just take your modern DevOps process and extend it to encompass the creation of the original idea, and consider how software could be retired when it's no longer valuable enough to maintain.
+When you think of the software development life cycle now, just take your modern DevOps process and extend it to encompass the creation of the original idea, and consider how software could be retired when it's no longer valuable enough to maintain.
 The most important part (the bit in the middle where you continually increase the value of the software and improve its operation) is where most of your time and money will be spent.

-The traditional formal method based on the systems development lifecycle is no longer appropriate to software delivery, given the changes to the underlying constraints and competition.
+The traditional formal method based on the systems development life cycle is no longer appropriate to software delivery, given the changes to the underlying constraints and competition.

 If you want to learn more about DevOps and Continuous Delivery, you may find the following useful: